natasjaVgestel/natasjaVgestel.github.io/_posts/2019-01-25-day-fiftythree.markdown

 date:   2019-01-25 12:37:39 -0600
 ---
 # Skyping with a school in Flagstaff
 Today was particularly special.
 We skyped with the Sinagua Middle School in Flagstaff.
-Three three of us, Kelly, Alicia and I, answered questions from students in 6th grade in Ms. Kathryn Wertz's class.
+The three of us, Kelly, Alicia and I, answered questions from students in 6th grade in Ms. Kathryn Wertz's class.
 Kathryn is a science teacher who loves what she does.
 She enjoys novel ways of introducing her students to science - including having them talk directly to us scientists in Antarctica!

 We held the Skype session outside - it was a sunny, beautiful (but windy!) day.
 The kids had a nice view of the glacier.